 The mission of the Summer Undergraduate Research Experiences (SURE) is to provide opportunities for students majoring in science, mathematics or engineering to apply research methods and techniques by working closely with faculty on challenging scientific problems.

 The Summer Undergraduate Research Experience (SURE) is a 6-8 week non-residential research program open to UVI students majoring in science, mathematics or engineering.
 The length of the research experience will be agreed upon by the student and faculty mentor.
 Through a competitive selection process, students will be chosen and paired with faculty members doing research in an area of interest to the student.
-Each participant will receive a stipend of $2,500 for the summer.
+Each participant will receive a competitive stipend for their summer work.
 Program dates typically coincide with UVI's Summer Session II.

 To be eligible for SURE, students:

 - Must have a GPA of 3.0 or higher

 - Must apply to other off island research opportunities

 - Must provide proof of US citizenship of permanent residence*

 How does one apply?